ComradDoge/DogeEU4/README.md

 - FE: added new nations with ideas - Polabia, Carantania, Campadesa, United Isles, Maluku, Sudan, Thessalonica, Thessaloniki
 - Koryak can be formed by the Kamchatkan culture group instead of just specific countries
 - Jurispudence, Health, Development and State Affairs event pools cleaned up.
-- Added X generic events for you to click on
-- English and Celtic minors have basic mission trees, credit to VikingNephilim
+- English and Celtic minors have mission trees, credit to Viking_Nephilim
 - Zulu is more likely to happen

 Balance